stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 *With a ray of greenish energy, you bring about a wave of sickness in a creature.*

-Make a ranged spell attack against a creature that you can see within range.
+Make a ranged necromancy attack against a creature that you can see within range.
 On a hit, the target takes 2d8 poison damage.
-Additionally, if the spell attack also hits the target's Constitution defense, it is also [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the end of your next turn.
+Additionally, if the attack hits the target's Constitution defense, it is also [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the end of your next turn.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d8 for each point of mana above the 1st.